TwistedModding/VitaLite/docs/SDK-DOCS.md

 - **Missing Dependencies**: Ensure all Gradle dependencies are resolved
 - **Threading Errors**: Use `Static.invoke()` for client thread access
 - **API Sync Issues**: Run `:base-api:syncRuneliteApi` task to update RuneLite API files

-## Support

-For issues and contributions, refer to the project documentation and example plugins in the `src/main/java/com/tonic/woodcutter/` directory.